 O-I Glass CFO to Present at BofA Securities 2023 Global Agriculture and Materials Conference

-O-I Glass, Inc. (NYSE: OI) today announced the Company will participate in BofA Securities 2023 Global Agriculture and Materials Conference on Thursday, March 2, 2023.
+O-I Glass, Inc. OI today announced the Company will participate in BofA Securities 2023 Global Agriculture and Materials Conference on Thursday, March 2, 2023.

 O-I Glass Chief Financial Officer John Haudrich will present at 10:10 a.m.
 ET.